Software-based approaches for IoT attack mitigation

 The global IoT market, worth $250.72 billion in 2019, is projected to grow to $1,463.19 billion by 2027 , with leading silicon manufacturer Arm expecting over a trillion devices to be using its processors.
 Security of these devices is still an immense challenge.
 Symantec reported an average of 5,400 monthly attacks targeting IoT devices in 2019 .
 In the same year, Avast demonstrated a honeynet of 500 fake IoT devices over four days, with 23.2 million potential attacks attempted .
 This trend is escalating, with IoT devices now responsible for 32.72% of all infections observed in mobile networks, up 100% from 2019 .
 There is an urgent need for novel research on increasing the security posture of such devices, and in providing solutions capable of being implemented in light-weight contexts against future and emerging attacks.
 This PhD project will research software-based approaches for IoT attack mitigation.
 It will establish a novel IoT testbed, including a set of intentionally vulnerable honeypots (a honeynet) to attract the latest cyberattacks for analysis, and consumer devices to test processor-level software-based mitigations to threats.

-This project is fully funded as part of the CyReSE project.
-This is led by Dr. Domhnall Carlin as part of the prestigious EPSRC Research Software Engineering Fellowship and will include fees and maintenance (approximately £15,000).
+This project is fully funded as part of the CyReSE: Cybersecurity Research Software Engineering project, led by Dr. Domhnall Carlin as part of the prestigious EPSRC Research Software Engineering Fellowship.
 CyReSE includes support from several organisations, including NVIDIA, Thales and NICT (Japan), with potential opportunities for internships, collaboration and research placements.

 Key Aims of the project:

-•A minimum 2.1 honours degree or equivalent in Computer Science or Electrical and Electronic Engineering;
+• A minimum 2.1 honours degree or equivalent in Computer Science or Electrical and Electronic Engineering (or relevant degree with significant programming and computing experience)

-•or Students holding an appropriate MEng or MSc (Software conversion) will normally be required to have
+• or Students holding an appropriate MEng or MSc (Software conversion) will normally be required to have commendation or above;

 Computer Science overview